 By locking up this single mother, the family lost her financial and emotional support for a substantial period of time.
 After release, the mother (burdened with a criminal record) will have difficulty finding employment.
 In the end, society incurred a large cost for incarcerating this single parent.

 In 2009, almost 82 percent of federal prisoners were convicted of nonviolent crimes.
 The 2008 statistics show that almost 50 percent of the inmates in state prisons were imprisoned for nonviolent offenses.
-In 2013, the United states had 5 percent of the world’s population and 25 percent of the world’s inmates.
-In this 2016 presidential campaign, for the first time in decades, one party has finally recognized that the United States is suffering from too many inmates and too many jails and prisons.

 The United States needs treatment for its addiction.